 - Zero Waste

-Each work group is co-chaired by a team, one representative from the medical center and one from the campus.
+Most work groups are co-chaired by a team, one representative from the medical center and one from the campus.
 The work group co-chairs comprise the Sustainability Steering Committee (SSC), which supports the UACS.
-The work groups include representatives from the faculty, staff, students.
+The mostly volunteer work group members include representatives from the faculty, staff, and students.
 Click 2011-12_Org_Structure.pdf for the current organizational structure.

 For FY 2009-2010, the SSC put forth budget requests from each of the work groups to address priority areas totaling $485,000.
 The CACS approved these recommendations and provided strong justification to the Chancellor for funding.
-The entire amount was approved and funded by the Chancellor, showing strong support of UCSF’s commitment to sustainability. subsequently, annual requests for continued funding has been approved.
+The entire amount was approved and funded by the Chancellor, showing strong support of UCSF’s commitment to sustainability.
+Subsequently, annual requests for continued program funding has been approved each year.

 Get email updates by joining our Listserv on the bottom of the left column of our home page